The Best Areas of Doncaster

 Doncaster Council also has what is known as a selective licensing scheme in Hexthorpe and parts of Edington.
 This means you need a licence to rent out a property in those areas.
 More information here.

-Investment in Doncaster
+Property Investment in Doncaster

 The Doncaster area offers property investors lots of different property opportunities: The centre has lots of traditional terraces and townhouses.
 Out in the suburbs, you’ll find lots of housing estates, both private and social, with semi-detached and detached houses and bungalows.
 There are also lots of new-build estates.
 Plus, Doncaster is also surrounded by pleasant countryside with many small villages which are really popular with commuters.

-Here are some tips on the different areas of Doncaster property investors might want to look at:
+Here are some tips on the different areas of Doncaster property investors might want to look at.

-Town Centre & Inner Suburbs
+Town Centre and Inner Suburbs

 Average House Price: £164,000